houndstack/imagescope-convert/README.md

-Converts annotations from ImageScope to Aperio
+Converts annotations from W3C to Aperio ImageScope